 …at hydrogen isotopes…

 The target of the ion beam inside a neutron generator can be a solid or a gas, and it can contain either more deuterium or another hydrogen isotope called tritium.
+A tritium atom is made up of one proton, one electron, and two neutrons – one more neutron than a deuterium atom.

 Neutron generators with a deuterium target are known as D-D neutron generators (deuterium-deuterium) because the ensuing fusion reaction caused when the ion beam hits the target is between two deuterium atoms.